-Resilient Remote Communities Guidebook for implementation of decentralised RE in isolated remote communities134 Youth Forum ■ Third IRENA Youth Forum during the 12 th Assembly to showcase youth-led solutions to accelerate the energy transition and achieve climate objectives (January 2022) [Click here]. ■ Launch of the IRENA Global Council on Enabling Youth Action for SDG 7 to drive forward youth-led action on energy access and the transition to a renewable energy future (February 2022) [Click here]. • Fourth IRENA Youth Forum to be held during the 13th Assembly in January 2023. ■ 2022/2023 edition of the IRENA Student Trainee Programme to support Governing Body Meetings. ■ Development of a Peer Education Toolkit, in cooperation with the SDG 7 Youth Constituency that includes workshop plans, presentations and background materials that youth leaders can use to deliver peer trainings within their schools, communities and constituencies.
-135 Youth Talk Seventh edition of the IRENA Youth Talk (June 2022) [Click here]. ■ Career guide for young people to determine skill requirements to pursue a professional career in sustainable energy sectors (Q4-2022).
-Virtual training workshop for youth on Energy System Modelling for the Energy Transition (Sept 2022) [Click here].
-Legislators Forum Seventh IRENA Legislators Forum during the 12th Assembly to discuss parliamentary and regulatory actions to shift the energy transition from commitments to implementation in the Decade of Action (January 2022) [Click here]. ■ IRENA Legislators Dialogue G20: from Commitment to Action, held during G20 Energy Week (August 2022) [Click here]. ■ IRENA Legislators Dialogue to be held at COP 27 (Nov 2022).
-Review for Parliamentarians issue n.14 (Q4-2022).
+1 • Launch of the IRENA Global Council on Enabling Youth Action for SDG 7 to drive forward youth-led action on energy access and the transition to a renewable energy future (February 2022) [Click here]. • Fourth IRENA Youth Forum to be held during the 13th Assembly in January 2023, including Pre-Forum engagement day. ■ 2022/2023 edition of the IRENA Student Trainee Programme to support Governing Body Meetings. ■ Development of a Peer Education Toolkit, in cooperation with the SDG 7 Youth Constituency that includes workshop plans, presentations and background materials that youth leaders can use to deliver peer trainings within their schools, communities and constituencies.
+158 Youth Talk Seventh edition of the IRENA Youth Talk (June 2022) [Click here].
+Career guide for young people to determine skill requirements to pursue a professional career in sustainable energy sectors.
+Virtual training workshop for youth on Energy System Modelling for the Energy Transition (September 2022) [Click here].
+Legislators Forum Seventh IRENA Legislators Forum during the 12th Assembly to discuss parliamentary and regulatory actions to shift the energy transition from commitments to implementation in the Decade of Action (January 2022) [Click here]. ■ IRENA Legislators Dialogue "G20: from Commitment to Action", held during G20 Energy Week (August 2022) [Click here]. ■ IRENA Legislators Dialogue "Multi-Actor Partnerships for Renewable Energy" held at COP27 (Nov 2022) [Click here]. ■ Eighth IRENA Legislators Forum to be held during the 13 th Assembly in January 2023.
+Review for Parliamentarians issue n.14.
 IRENA Student Leaders Programme ■ 10-week virtual training for university students consisting of lectures and research assignments.
 Over 200 trainees from around the world took part in the Spring 2022 Cohort.

-134 Supported by the Government of Canada.135 Supported by the Government of Italy.
+158 Supported by the Government of Italy.